• Skip to main content

 2020 International Roadchecks Have Been Set for May Fifth Through the Seventh

-February 18, 2020 by Danylo Terleckyj Leave a Comment
+February 18, 2020 by Levinson and Stefani Leave a Comment

 The Commercial Vehicle Safety Alliance (CVSA) an organization that includes both local and national government officials in North America, as well as industry representatives, will be conducting its International Roadcheck this year on May 5-7.
 The Roadcheck is an initiative meant to focus attention on the importance of commercial vehicle safety through a 72 hour marathon of roadside vehicle inspections throughout North America.